yrmvgh/yiufcrawl/README.md

 * Flying
     * metabolism is multiplied by 4 while flying, unless you are a Djinni.
 So flying around all day as a tengu will now cost something.

+* Human
+    * exp apt +2
+    * fighting and spellcasting apt +2
+    * can crosstrain many more skills
+        * fire, ice, earth, air
+        * invo, evo, spellcasting
+    * god wrath lasts half as long, since the gods understand how fickle humans can be.

 * Djinni brought back from the dead and greatly enhanced.
     * Unusual contamination mechanism that they originally had has been removed.
 They also consume food like normal species, so excessive spell casting has the normal consequence.